 If you've ever been to an office or a lecture hall, you know the sound of dozens of people typing on keyboards can be as loud as a herd of buffalo and just as distracting.
 Since the IBM Model M first clicked its way into offices, keyboards have been the main tool for just about anyone seated in front of a computer.
 Thankfully, innovations have been made to reduce the noise of keyboards, from the development of silent mechanical switches to the addition of sound-dampening foam inside keyboard cases.

 Most of the noise keyboards make comes from the operation of the switches.
 Mechanical switches are typically the loudest, with scissor switches and rubber dome switches as quieter alternatives.
 Other factors like construction materials, the size and shape of the keycaps, and how heavily you type also contribute to typing noise.

-We've tested over 130 keyboards, and below are our recommendations for the best quiet keyboards available.
-For other options, see our recommendations for the best gaming keyboards, the best keyboards for typing, and the best wireless keyboards.
+We've tested over 200 keyboards, and below are our recommendations for the best quiet keyboards available.
+If you're looking for a keyboard to suit a more specific use, check out our articles for the best keyboards for typing, the best keyboards for programming, and the best gaming keyboards.

 If you would like to do the work of choosing yourself, here is the list of all our keyboard reviews.
 Be careful not to get too caught up in the details.
 While no keyboard is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.